Hugius/FabiEngine3D/doc/markdown/AABB.md

 - Bound AABBs follow the transformation of their parent.
 - Bound AABBs become invisible and unresponsive if their parent is invisible.
 - Bound AABBs whose parent is level of detailed have their responsiveness managed automatically.
-- Bound AABBs cannot directly be accessed or deleted.
+- Bound AABBs cannot directly be accessed (except the transformation).

 ## 2. Properties